xperroni/Valdroid/README.md

     adb shell chmod 777 /data/local/valdroid/bin/*
     adb shell chmod 777 /data/local/valdroid/lib/valgrind/*-arm-linux

-Now, assuming your application `foo` is in folder `/data/local` and you want to use `callgrind` to profile its runtime performance, the command below will start it in profile mode with initial arguments `--bar=fubar`:
+Now, assuming your application `foo` is in folder `/data/local` and you want to use `callgrind` to profile its runtime performance, the command below will start it in profile mode with initial argument `--bar=fubar`:

+    adb shell /data/local/valdroid/bin/valgrind \
+        --callgrind-out-file=/data/local/callgrind.out \
-    adb shell "/data/local/valdroid/bin/valgrind --callgrind-out-file=/data/local/callgrind.out --tool=callgrind /data/local/foo --bar=fubar"
+        --tool=callgrind /data/local/foo --bar=fubar

 During application startup you may see the message below: